 Where can I get GSO forms?

 When is the best time to apply for GSO funds?

 You should apply for GSO funds during the semester in which your conference is being held or during the semester which you require research supplies.
 Since GSO funding applications are considered in the order they are received, the sooner you submit your application, the better your chances of receiving funding.
-Please note that no applications can be accepted before the first day of the semester you are applying.
+Please note that no applications can be accepted before the first day of classes in the semester you are applying.

 What if my conference takes place before the first GSO meeting of the semester?

 As funding is reimbursement, the GSO council can vote on your application during any meeting of the semester no matter when you travel.
 Again, it is important to submit your application as early as possible.

 What if my conference takes place during a semester break?

 If you wish to obtain GSO funding for a conference that takes place during the semester breaks, you can either submit your application during the semester before the conference or during the semester after the conference.
 No matter which semester you apply, the funding will come out of that semester's allotment.

 What if my conference takes place during the summer when I am not enrolled as a student?